FINAL-Bench/Darwin-9B-NEG

 Key Capabilities & Differentiators

-- High Reasoning Accuracy: Achieves 84.34% on the GPQA Diamond PhD-level reasoning benchmark using a 3-stage ensemble protocol, surpassing the Qwen3.5-9B leaderboard score.
+- High Reasoning Accuracy: Scores 84.34% on the GPQA Diamond PhD-level reasoning benchmark with its 3-stage ensemble protocol, surpassing the Qwen3.5-9B leaderboard result.

-- Efficient Deployment: NEG modules are carried within the model weights, requiring no extra libraries or complex setup; standard
+- Efficient Deployment: NEG is embedded within the model weights, requiring no extra libraries or engines for deployment, and is compatible with standard

 Recommended Use Cases

-- Graduate-level STEM reasoning: Excels in physics, chemistry, biology, and mathematics (GPQA-style).
+- Graduate-level STEM reasoning: Excels in physics, chemistry, biology, and mathematics.

 - Mathematical problem solving: Suitable for MATH and AIME-style challenges.